mautic/developer-documentation-new/docs/rest_api/emails.rst

    $email = $emailApi->edit($id, $data, $createIfNotFound);

-Edit a new email.
+Edit a new Email.
 Note that this supports PUT or PATCH depending on the desired behavior.

-**PUT** creates a email if the given ID does not exist and clears all the email information, adds the information from the request. **PATCH** fails if the email with the given ID does not exist and updates the email field values with the values form the request.
+**PUT** creates a Email if the given ID does not exist and clears all the Email information, adds the information from the request. **PATCH** fails if the Email with the given ID does not exist and updates the Email field values with the values form the request.

 .. _http-request-3:

 HTTP request
 ^^^^^^^^^^^^

-To edit a email and return a 404 if the email is not found:
+To edit a Email and return a 404 if the Email is not found:

 ``PATCH /emails/ID/edit``

-To edit a email and create a new one if the email is not found:
+To edit a Email and create a new one if the Email is not found:

 ``PUT /emails/ID/edit``